SciNetHPC/RFP-Benchmark-Suite/README.md

 - NAMD version 3.0b6  source, and/or binary packages, must be obtained directly from the Theoretical and Computational Biophysics Group at UIUC [here](https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=NAMD).
 - The benchmark to be used is the simulation of the "Satellite Tobacco Mosaic Virus" found [here](http://www.ks.uiuc.edu/Research/namd/utilities/).
 - LPBM specific instructions and input files can be in the [namd](namd) directory.
+- The reported NAMD benchmark results must be run on a minimum of 100 nodes.

 # WRF
+- The reported WRF benchmark results must be run on a minimum of 100 nodes

 # GROMACS (GPU)
 - [GROMACS](https://www.gromacs.org/) (GROningen MAchine for Chemical Simulations) is a versatile package used primarily for molecular dynamics simulations of biomolecules, such as proteins, lipids, and nucleic acids.
 It is designed to perform simulations of large biomolecular systems with high efficiency on CPUs, GPUs, and specialized hardware.
 GROMACS provides a wide range of functionalities for simulating molecular systems, including energy minimization, molecular dynamics simulations, free energy calculations, and analysis tools for studying the dynamics and properties of biomolecules at the atomic level.
 It is widely used in various fields such as biochemistry, biophysics, pharmaceutical research, and materials science.
+- The reported GROMACS benchmark results must be run on a minimum of 4 GPUs.

 ## Installation
 ```